 I print them out in black and white off the computer.

-We each color a coffee filter with green and blue markers to look like the earth.
-We spray the filters with water and let them dry.
+We each color a coffee filter with green and blue markers to look like the Earth, and we spray the filters with water and let them dry.

-Lastly, we assemble and glue our writing, photos, and earth onto a green tag.
-We include our “Every Day is Earth Day!” writing together with our photo and our water sprayed Earth to create a lovely display.
+Lastly, we assemble and glue our writing, photos, and Earth onto a green tag.
+We include the “Every Day is Earth Day!” writing with our photo and water-sprayed Earth to create a lovely display.
 We post each of the displays together on a bulletin board.

 2. Recycled Paper Self-Portraits & Bulletin Board